 For a prompted disclosure each penalty can be reduced by up to half of the maximum penalty.

+The following tables show the standard maximum and the minimum penalties for each type of inaccuracy dependent on the type of disclosure, unprompted or prompted.
+However, higher maximum and minimum penalties may apply where the inaccuracy involves an offshore matter and the tax at stake is income tax or capital gains tax, see CH82480+.

+Unprompted disclosure

+The following tables show the standard maximum and the minimum penalties for each type of inaccuracy dependent on the type of disclosure, unprompted or prompted.
+However, higher maximum and minimum penalties may apply where the inaccuracy involves an offshore matter and the tax at stake is income tax or capital gains tax, see CH82480+.

+Unprompted disclosure {#IDALQXTF} | 0% | 20% | 30% | 30% |

+It is possible to reduce the penalty to nil for an unprompted disclosure of a careless inaccuracy.

+Prompted disclosure

 ###

 For a deliberate but not concealed inaccuracy of which there is an unprompted disclosure, the maximum penalty is 70% and the minimum penalty is 20%.
 The extent of the quality of disclosure reduction, CH82430, gives the point between the maximum 70% and the minimum 20% at which the penalty lies.